kunstmusik/blue-manual/docs/users/gettingStarted/otherFeatures/soundObjectFreezing.md

     Blue generates the sco for the selected soundObject and produce a temporary .csd file

-3. Blue runs csound with \"csound -Wdo freezex.wav tempfile.csd\" where the x in freezex.wav is an integer, counting up.
+3. Blue runs csound with "csound -Wdo freezex.wav tempfile.csd" where the x in freezex.wav is an integer, counting up.
 This wav file is generated in the same directory that the projectFile is located.

 4. Blue replaces the soundObject in the timeline with a FrozenSoundObject.
-The FrozenSoundObject keeps a copy of the original soundObject (for unfreezing), as well as shows the name of the frozen wav file, the original soundObject\'s duration, and the frozen wav file\'s duration (not necessarily the same, as is the case if using global reverb, for example).
+The FrozenSoundObject keeps a copy of the original soundObject (for unfreezing), as well as shows the name of the frozen wav file, the original soundObject's duration, and the frozen wav file's duration (not necessarily the same, as is the case if using global reverb, for example).

 5. When you do a render of the entire piece now, the frozen sound